-

 Meeting Format

-Student Conduct & Community Standards attempts to have all meetings in person within Shocker Hall Room A1060, however, if there are extreme circumstances (Health Crisis, Student is out of town, etc.) SCCS can accommodate and conduct any meeting, including a hearing, partially or fully over the phone or through a video call platform, such as Zoom or Skype.
+SCCS will attempt to have all meetings in person within Shocker Hall, however, if there are extreme circumstances (Health Crisis, Student is out of town, etc.), SCCS can accommodate and conduct any meeting, including a Hearing, partially or fully over the phone or through a video call platform, such as Zoom or Skype.

 -